 We also examined prints and photos and my son practiced setting up a few shots.

 I think he did well for an 8-year-old.

 He corps adjusts the color and sets the poses.

 That afternoon we stayed in and headed out for dinner.

 We met some great Australians and a Danish gentleman on tour,

 and we ended up sharing dinner with them.

-Then, my son went to an ice-cream store where you could self serve from about 50 flavours.
+Then, my son went to an ice-cream store where you could self-serve from about 50 flavors.

 I barely made it back to the hostel.